soupslurpr/AppVerifier/README.md

 The package name and SHA-256 hash of the signing certificate is below, so you can verify AppVerifier with [`apksigner`](https://developer.android.com/studio/command-line/apksigner#usage-verify) using `apksigner verify --print-certs AppVerifier-X.Y.Z.apk` if you are downloading the APK.
 If you are downloading from [Accrescent](https://accrescent.app) then you should verify [Accrescent](https://accrescent.app) itself [here](https://accrescent.app/faq#verifying).

+DO NOT use AppVerifier to verify itself!\
+Also DO NOT use AppVerifier to verify Accrescent if you downloaded AppVerifier from it.

 dev.soupslurpr.appverifier\
 3A:04:A8:0B:2A:88:33:4C:74:74:85:F0:B2:15:16:40:A3:8B:B3:D2:D7:3A:8E:AB:81:DF:50:3E:0F:02:02:B2